bchugg/stat-map/e-value.md

 E-values are intimately tied to [[hypothesis testing]].
 If we are testing the null $P\in\calP$, a large e-value can be used to reject the null at level $\alpha$ since, by Markov's inequality ([[basic inequalities#Markov's inequality|basic inequalities:Markov's inequality]]), $\Pr(E\geq 1/\alpha)\leq \alpha$.
 Thus, designing e-values which will be large under the alternative is a fruitful strategy in hypothesis testing.
 This is the focus of [[game-theoretic hypothesis testing]].
 (See also [[growth rate conditions in sequential testing]], which investigates how to design e-values and e-processes, and [[testing by betting—simple vs simple]], [[testing by betting—simple vs composite]], [[testing by betting—composite vs composite]] to see e-values in practice).

 E-values have a natural interpretation in terms of [[game-theoretic probability]] (which leads to their applicability in hypothesis testing above).
-If we imagine paying $1\$$ for $E$, then under the null we expect not to gain any money.
+If we imagine paying 1 dollar for $E$, then under the null we expect not to gain any money.

 E-values also have a sequential analogue, useful in [[sequential statistics]] and [[sequential hypothesis testing]], called an [[e-process]].
 An e-process is simply a stochastic process which is an e-value at each stopping time (which thus provides a level-$\alpha$ test at each stopping time, again by Markov's inequality).